TiDB: Real-time HTAP

 TiDB can support both online transaction processing (OLTP) and online analytical processing (OLAP) workloads.
 TiDB has two storage engines: TiKV, a rowstore, and TiFlash, a columnstore.
-Data can be replicated from TiKV to TiFlash in real time to ensure that TiFlash processes the latest data.

 High availability

-TiDB uses the Raft consensus algorithm to ensure that data is highly available and safely replicated throughout storage in Raft groups.
-In the event of failure, a Raft group will automatically elect a new leader for the failed member, and self-heal the TiDB cluster without any required manual intervention.
-Failure and self-healing operations are transparent to the applications.
+TiDB uses the Raft consensus algorithm to ensure that data is available and replicated throughout storage in Raft groups.
+In the event of failure, a Raft group will automatically elect a new leader for the failed member, and self-heal the TiDB cluster.

+Vector Search

+TiDB has a vector data type and vector indexes.
+This allows TiDB to be used as Vector database in AI Retrieval-augmented generation applications.

 Deployment methods

 Kubernetes with Operator

 TiDB can be deployed in a Kubernetes-enabled cloud environment by using TiDB Operator.
 An Operator is a method of packaging, deploying, and managing a Kubernetes application.
 It is designed for running stateful workloads and was first introduced by CoreOS in 2016.
 TiDB Operator was originally developed by PingCAP and open-sourced in August, 2018.
 TiDB Operator can be used to deploy TiDB on a laptop, Google Cloud Platform’s Google Kubernetes Engine, and Amazon Web Services’ Elastic Container Service for Kubernetes.